leafygrass/csarch2_s20_g4cs1/README.md

 - ❌ Over budget (by 2.5%)

 **Trade-offs:**
-- GPU took up nearly half the budget but ensures high performance.
-- CPU chosen for release-year compliance despite better-performing older-gen CPUs being available.
-- PSU was not compromised for cheaper options to ensure reliability.
-- Case and fans chosen for compactness and compatibility rather than latest release.
+To meet with the 2024-2025 release requirements and limitations of only using Metro Manila vendors, parts such as the CPU, RAM and CPU cooler were chosen for compliance despite better alternatives existing.
+RAM kits are limited to the generation (DDR5), and not by the release date.
+There were more readily available and cheaper ram kits that would have reduced the cost and increased the quality specifications of the PC.
+- Certain Intel’s i5 12-13th generation cpus were much more performative than the chosen Intel Ultra CPU.
+- The team did not compromise on the quality of the PSU, despite extremely cheaper options that exist in the market.
+- The team used the cheapest motherboard that supports DDR5 and LGA1700 sockets.
+- Case, Case fans were considered to be not that important to really follow the 2024-2025 release date.

 ---

 ## 6. Conclusion & Learnings
-This project demonstrated the challenge of balancing performance, compatibility, and budget when building a PC.
-The team learned that vendor availability, taxes, and import duties significantly affect prices in the Philippines compared to international markets.
-Some components were cheaper locally, while others were more affordable abroad.
-The GPU remained the single most expensive component, driving the overall cost beyond budget.

-Key learnings include:
-- Always check socket, power, and clearance compatibility.
-- Budget planning must consider local pricing differences.
-- Not all components need to be the latest release—SSDs and case fans can be cost-efficient even if older.
-- Power supply quality is critical and should not be sacrificed for cost savings.

-Overall, the build is powerful, well-balanced, and future-proof for smooth 1440p gaming with capability at 4K, despite slightly exceeding the budget.
+This project demonstrated that building a custom PC requires balancing performance, compatibility, and budget.
+The group learned that availability, vendor pricing, and release year restrictions (2024–2025) significantly affect part selection.
+By tapping into the resource list of the local PC building community, the group was able to find deals, compare pricing, and lower costs without sacrificing quality.
+Some components were cheaper internationally, while others were more affordable locally, largely due to differences in customs and import taxes.
+The Philippines and China have lower tariffs under certain trade agreements, while imports from the United States face higher taxes.
+This explains why some parts sourced from the U.S. ended up being more expensive compared to those from China,Taiwan or Hong Kong.
+Although the final build went 2.5% over budget, it remains powerful, well-balanced, and future-proof, capable of smooth 1440p gaming with the potential for 4K.
+Exceptions, such as the case and case fans, were justified since they offered practicality and compatibility with the compact case.
+From the local resource list that mimicked PCPartPicker, most links directed to Shopee, Lazada, or shops outside Metro Manila.
+To ensure accessibility, the group manually searched whether shops within Metro Manila also carried the same parts.
+Some stores outside Metro Manila offered cheaper options but were still based in the Philippines.
+The group learned the importance of thoroughly checking component compatibility, including socket type, dimensions, and power requirements.
+Budget planning must also account for local market prices, which may be significantly higher than international estimates.
+The group realized that not all parts need to be the latest release; SSDs and slim case fans can still be practical, reliable, and more cost-efficient.
+Finally, the project highlighted that the GPU is usually the most expensive and important component of a gaming build, making it the key factor in balancing both performance and budget.

 ---